 Rental Property Management System

-Best fit for what business?
 Rental Properties can refer to apartments or standalone homes.
-Landlords oversee them, and tenants or renters pay rent monthly.
+So, landlords oversee them, and tenants or renters pay rent monthly.

 - Renter Application Handling